 If you’re looking for new technologies or processes, partnership opportunities with startup companies or researchers, investment opportunities, or companies with an innovative product to sell, then you need to attend the Innovation Auditions!

-Taking place in the Keynote Theater, qualified innovators selected by a panel of industry experts and investors will audition for you on Tuesday, April 24 from 12:30 pm – 1:30 pm.
-Each innovator will have no more than 5 minutes to get your attention and share why their innovation could make a difference. .
+Taking place on Tuesday, May 21 from 1:30pm – 2:30pm, qualified innovators selected by a panel of industry experts and investors will audition for you.
+Each innovator will have no more than 5 minutes to get your attention and share why their innovation could make a difference.
 The panel will select two outstanding innovations that will be presented at the Wednesday morning keynote session – the audience that morning will select the winner.

 2018 Innovation Auditions